 Lake Alta is the highest elevation destination you’ll reach if you hike every trail mentioned in this blog.
 However, you only need to hike 1.75 kilometers (1 mile) one way to get there!
 But how?

 Well, the Lake Alta trail starts from The Remarkables Ski Field high above Queenstown.
-In fact, The Remarkables Skifield sits 1,200 meters (3,937 feet) above Queenstown and is accessed by a very windy and steep road.
+The Remarkables Skifield sits 1,200 meters (3,937 feet) above Queenstown and is accessed by a very windy and steep road.
 In the summer months, it costs $10 NZD per vehicle to drive this road.
-Although the only hike on this list that isn’t free, Lake Alta is worth the money and it’s actually one of the best cheap activities in Queenstown!
+Although this the only hike on this list that isn’t free, Lake Alta is definitely worth the money.

 From the parking lot of the ski field, you’ll then hike even higher along the trail until you scramble up the hillside to Lake Alta.
 After, you can relax by the lake or continue hiking up to the saddle for an epic birds-eye view.